prasadcode58/puraify-weather/README.md

 # puraify-weather

-A minimal weather app to see weather of any location
+A minimal weather app to see weather of any location.

 # Pre-requisites